 Initial payment will be made based on meeting the following:

-- Achievement of a Queensland OP 1-8 or the equivalent ATAR or IB score; and
+- Achievement of an ATAR of 85 or IB score equivalent; and

 - Admitted to, and enrolled in, an undergraduate course offered by JCU